PracticumAI/python/README.md

 9. Demonstrate string indexing.
 10. Describe situations in which SyntaxError and NameError occur.

+### To Do List

+**Read**
+No reading for this session.

+**Watch**
+1. Printing Strings
+2. DataTypes
+3. Importing Libraries

+**Complete**
+1. 01.2_getting_started Notebook
+2. 02.1_libraries Notebook
+3. Printing Strings (QuickQuiz)
+4. DataTypes (QuickQuiz)
+5. Importing Libraries (QuickQuiz)

+### Optional Content / Additional Resources

+***
 ### Session 3

+### Summary

+### Objectives
+By the end of this module, students will be able to:

 1. Explain the purpose of functions.
-1. Explain and identify the difference between a function definition and a function call.
+2. Explain and identify the difference between a function definition and a function call.
-1. Write a function that takes a small, fixed number of arguments and produces a single result.
+3. Write a function that takes a small, fixed number of arguments and produces a single result.
-1. Use help to display documentation for built-in functions.
+4. Use help to display documentation for built-in functions.
-1. Explain the concept of iteration.
+5. Explain the concept of iteration.
-1. Explore and explain purpose of conditionals and loops.
+6. Explore and explain purpose of conditionals and loops.
-1. Correctly call built-in Python functions.
+7. Correctly call built-in Python functions.
-1. Correctly nest calls to built-in functions.
+8. Correctly nest calls to built-in functions.
-1. Explain indention in Python.
+9. Explain indention in Python.
-1. Write for loops that use the Accumulator pattern to aggregate values.
+10. Write for loops that use the Accumulator pattern to aggregate values.
-1. Trace the execution of a simple (un-nested) loop and correctly state the values of variables in each iteration.
+11. Trace the execution of a simple (un-nested) loop and correctly state the values of variables in each iteration.
-1. Discuss related best practices for coding.
+12. Discuss related best practices for coding.

+### To Do List

+**Read**
+No reading for this session.

+**Watch**
+1. For & While Loops
+2. Conditionals
+3. Functions

+**Complete**
+1. 03.1_loops Notebook
+2. 03.2_conditionals Notebook
+3. 03.3_functions Notebook
+4. For & While Loops (QuickQuiz)
+5. Conditionals (QuickQuiz)
+6. Functions (QuickQuiz)

+### Optional Content / Additional Resources

+***
 ### Session 4

+### Summary

+### Objectives
+By the end of this module, students will be able to:

 1. Explain data management.
 2. Explain what software libraries are and why programmers use them.